alexbarnadas/SceneProcessing/README.md

 Assumptions: The camera is still and in a low abrupt angle.

+## Installation
+`python -m venv venv`

+`pip install -r requirements.txt`
+And you are ready to run main.py.

 ## Camera calibration
 1. The first frame of the input video will apperar.
 2. Click accurately in a squared area of the scene framed